-That sixteen years from 1984 to winning my first medal in 2000 was a period of discovery.
-I began to understand that cycling isn’t just going fast or competing at the highest level, but cycling is a lifestyle.
-I was a young person just enjoying my freedom but along the way I met so many people who used cycling in so many different ways; a means of staying active, of meeting new people and it appealed to all people of all ages for all sorts of reasons.
+That sixteen years from 1984, to winning my first medal in 2000 was a period of discovery.
+I began to understand that cycling isn’t just about going fast or competing at the highest level, but cycling is a lifestyle.
+I was a young person enjoying my freedom but along the way I met so many people who used cycling in so many different ways; whether it was a means of staying active, or for meeting new people and it appealed to people of all ages.

-After my fourth Olympic games and winning my silver medal and with over 20 years of intense training and competition, I was given the best advice I had ever had.
-That advice was to walk away from the sport and when I fell back in love with it, I would be back.
+After my fourth Olympic games, winning my silver medal and with over 20 years of intensive training and competition, I was given the best advice I had ever had.
+I was advised I should take time away from the sport and when I fell back in love with it, I would be back.
 At the time cycling was a job and I had fallen out of love with the one thing that made me, but after a few years I was back riding my bike falling in love with the lifestyle once more.

-I know I won’t be going that fast again but I still try to ride my bike each day and my mission is to make sure that the millions of people riding a bike each year have the same opportunity of falling in love with the only sport that is for everyone.
+I know I won’t be going that fast again, however I still try to ride my bike every day and my mission is to make sure that the millions of people riding a bike each year have the same opportunity of falling in love with the only sport that is for everyone.

-“I am looking forward to getting involved with the future of the club and building relationships with key partners to support our cycling members.”
+“I am actively involved with developing the future of the club and building relationships with key partners to support our cycling members.”